Clayton Isbell

-Clayton Isbell (born August 3, 2000) is an American professional football linebacker for the Edmonton Elks of the Canadian Football League (CFL).
-He played college football at Illinois State, Utah, and Coastal Carolina before being signed by the Panthers as an undrafted free agent.
+Clayton Isbell (born August 3, 2000) is an American professional football linebacker.
+He played college football at Illinois State, Utah, and Coastal Carolina before being signed by the Carolina Panthers as an undrafted free agent.

 Early life

 Isbell attended high school at St. Charles East.
 Coming out of high school, Isbell decided to commit to play college football for the Illinois State Redbirds.

 College career

 During Isbell's career at Illinois State, he played in 28 games notching 105 tackles with five and a half being for a loss, six pass deflections, five interceptions, two fumble recoveries, and a forced fumble, en route to being named a FCS All-American twice.
 After two seasons at Illinois State, Isbell decided to enter the transfer portal.

 Isbell decided to transfer to play for the Utah Utes.
 During Isbell's lone season with Utah in 2022, he played in all fourteen games making one start where he recorded 16 tackles with half a tackle being for a loss.
 After the conclusion of the 2022 season, Isbell decided to enter his name into the NCAA transfer portal.

 For the 2023 season, Isbell decided to transfer to play for the Coastal Carolina Chanticleers.
 In week one of the 2023 season, Isbell made three interceptions in a loss against UCLA.
 In his senior season in 2023, Isbell tallied 86 tackles with four and a half being for a loss, five pass deflections, and three interceptions.
 After the conclusion of the 2023 season, Isbell decided to declare for the 2024 NFL draft.